Sumukha1496/maskdata/README.md

   values: ['is', 'test'],

   /**
-   * If to mask only the first occurance of each word/substring in the given string
+   * If to mask only the first occurrence of each word/substring in the given string
    * Should be boolean
    * Default value is false
   */